blekhmanlab/hominid/README.md

-# hominid
+# HOMINID
 Python MPI program to identify associations between host genetic variation and microbiome taxonomic composition.

 **Summary**: Recent studies have uncovered a strong effect of host genetic variation on the  composition of host-associated microbiota.
-Here, we present hominid, a computational approach based on Lasso linear regression, that given host genetic variation and microbiome composition data, identifies host SNPs that are correlated with microbial taxa abundances.
-By using hominid on data from the Human Microbiome Project, we identified 2,158 human SNPs in which genetic variation is correlated with microbiome taxonomic composition in 15 body sites.
-We also present a tool for visualization of host-microbiome association network identified in hominid.
+Here, we present HOMINID, a computational approach based on Lasso linear regression, that given host genetic variation and microbiome composition data, identifies host SNPs that are correlated with microbial taxa abundances.
+By using HOMINID on data from the Human Microbiome Project, we identified 2,158 human SNPs in which genetic variation is correlated with microbiome taxonomic composition in 15 body sites.
+We also present a tool for visualization of host-microbiome association network identified in HOMINID.

 Online visualization tool at http://z.umn.edu/genemicrobe

 Contact: blekhmanlab@gmail.com

-# Running the Hominid software
+# Running the HOMINID software

 You'll want to read these documents, in order: